16 Top-Rated Tourist Attractions in the Lake District, England

 At the entrance to the Lake District National Park, Levens Hall began about 1250 as a Pele Tower, and grew into a magnificent Elizabethan manor house.
 You can tour the interior, with its fine oak paneling and ornate plasterwork, antique furnishings, and works of art.

 Beautiful as it is, Levens Hall is more famous for its remarkable gardens.
 These include the oldest topiary gardens in the world, begun in the 1690s and largely unchanged since that time.
 Hidden behind a stone wall, these ancient box and yew trees have been trained and sculpted into geometric and freeform shapes, and clipped to form walls and gates.
-Surrounding these green sculptures are masses of luxuriant perennials flowers and seasonal bedding plants, all grown in the estate's greenhouses.
+Surrounding these green sculptures are masses of luxuriant perennial flowers and seasonal bedding plants, all grown in the estate's greenhouses.

 Beyond are more flowers in one of England's finest herbaceous borders, a rose garden, and kitchen gardens.
-A wildflower meadow, lawns, and a labyrinth of willows combine to make these one of England's premier garden attractions.
+A wildflower meadow, lawns, and a labyrinth of willows combine to make this one of England's premier garden attractions.

 Address: Kendal, Cumbria

-12. Aira Force
+Aira Force

 Aira Force Waterfall